FINNGEN/commons/README.md

 data/backends.conf gives reasonable defaults for running locally/SGE/google cloud.
 Modify default backend to use on or the other.

+## Liftover arbitraty files between genome builds

+You need to download correct chain file for liftover from ucsc http://hgdownload.cse.ucsc.edu/goldenpath/hg19/liftOver/ Use ```scripts/lift.py``` to lift a file to different build.
+See script command line docs for options≥

 ## Scrape info from release VCF files workflow

 Pipeline for scraping all info fields from released VCF files and joining with external annotation.